 What is aviation?
 Webster defines aviation as “the flying or operating of aircraft.”
 But is it really that simple?…Not when it comes to all the different degree programs related to aviation.

 There are many reasons a student chooses a particular college or university to attend.
 Maybe your decision involves the location, whether it be to stay close to home, a thousand miles away, or somewhere in between.
 You might consider the size of the school.
 Are you a people person and enjoy large groups or prefer a smaller, more intimate setting.
 And cost…perhaps most everyone’s biggest concern.
-Although, all of these factors are important, your greatest consideration should be if the college of your choice offers the proper degree program for the career in aviation that you have chosen.
+Although all of these factors are important, your most significant consideration should be if the college of your choice offers the proper degree program for the career in aviation that you have chosen.

 Below is a brief overview of eleven different divisions of aviation program degrees that you might want to consider when deciding on a future career.

 Air traffic controllers are responsible for all movement of aircraft on the runway and in the air.
-They supervise take-offs and landings, use radar tracking, watch weather forecasts, relay efficient flight routes and handle emergencies.
+They supervise take-offs and landings, use radar tracking, watch weather forecasts, relay efficient flight routes, and handle emergencies.

-Avionics engineers design, develop, and construct aircraft instrumentation.
-They also research and correct problems with navigational systems, landing gear and flight safety systems.
+Avionics engineers design, develop and construct aircraft instrumentation.
+They also research and correct problems with navigational systems, landing gear, and flight safety systems.

 Flight dispatchers keep the aircraft running on schedule.
 They work closely with the airline captain to maintain safety and efficiency.

 Airframe and power plant technologists are aircraft mechanics who maintain avionic mechanical equipment used to manufacture airplanes and helicopters.